haiwen/seasearch-docs/manual/api/seasearch_api.md

 We extended the multi-search to support using the same scoring information across different indexes for more accurate score calculation.
 To enable this, set `unify_score=true` in the query.

 `unify_score` is meaningful only in this scenario: when searching the same query across multiple indexes.
-For example, in Seafile, when globally searching across all accessible repositories, each repository corresponds to an index.
-Enabling unify_score ensures consistent scoring across different repositories, providing more accurate search results.
+For example, in Seafile, we create an index for each library.
+When globally searching across all accessible libraries, enabling unify_score ensures consistent scoring across different repositories, providing more accurate search results.
 ```
 [POST] /es/_msearch?unify_score=true
 {"index": "t1"}